If you're trading a rectangle top pattern, and you don't have a solid technical analysis foundation, it can be very difficult to make winning streaks.

 Is Rectangle Pattern Bullish or Bearish?

-Rectangle chart patterns can both bullish and bearish, depending on the current market sentiment and the breakout direction.
+Rectangle chart patterns are bilateral patterns, hence they can both bullish and bearish, depending on the current market sentiment and the breakout direction.

 If the price breaks out above the upper trendline and closes above it, this is a bullish signal that confirms a continuation of the prior uptrend.